-Cleveland Construction is contracted as the Construction Manager at-Risk for the historic restoration and adaptive reuse of the Halle Building located in downtown Cleveland, Ohio.
+Cleveland Construction, Inc. performed as the Construction Manager at-Risk for the historic restoration and adaptive reuse of the Halle Building located in downtown Cleveland, Ohio.

 The iconic Halle Building was built in the early 1900’s.
 The building was originally the Halle Brothers department store, specializing in higher-end merchandise.
 During the late 1990s, the building was also used as the main location of the fictional Winfred-Louder store in “The Drew Carey Show” on ABC.
 The Halle Building is currently listed on the National Register of Historic Places.

-This 12 story, 323,000 square-foot building is being converted from office use to 122 luxury apartments on floors 6-12.
-The remaining 5 lower stories will feature new offices for multiple tenants and the ground level will feature offices along with retail space.
+This 12-story, 323,000 square-foot building was converted from office use to 122 luxury apartments on floors 6-12.
+The remaining 5 lower stories feature new offices build-out for multiple tenants and the ground level features new offices space along with retail space.

-The renovations include 165,000 square-feet of luxury apartments, with high-end finishes such as granite counter tops, tile showers, and walk-in showers featuring glass doors.
+The renovations included 165,000 square-feet of luxury apartments, with high-end finishes such as granite counter tops, tile showers, and walk-in showers featuring glass doors.

-Interior building renovations include a fitness room, business center, new leasing office, and an open atrium to allow natural light in the living space.
-Modifications of the existing hydronic piped system backbone, refurbishing and installing new water source heat pumps will be included in the restoration.
+Interior building renovations included a new fitness room, business center, leasing office, and an open atrium to allow natural light in the living space.
+Modifications of the existing hydronic piped system backbone, refurbishing and installing new water source heat pumps were also included in the restoration.

-Renovations to the exterior include restoration of the existing terracotta facade and replacement of the windows replicating the original historic style.
+Renovations to the exterior included restoration of the existing terracotta facade and replacement of the windows replicating the original historic style.

 Our team lead the preconstruction efforts to develop the construction drawings and establish the project’s budget.
 Phased construction began in Spring of 2017.
-The renovation of the entire building is scheduled to be complete in February 2019.
+The renovation of the entire building was completed in mid-January 2019.